-THE HANGOVER REPORT – James Ijames contemplates the merits of gentrification in his one-sided new play GOOD BONES
+THE HANGOVER REPORT – James Ijames contemplates the merits of gentrification in the one-sided new play GOOD BONES

 Playwright James Ijames scored big with his previous effort at the Public.
 That would be Fat Ham, which won him the Pulitzer Prize for Drama in 2022 (although the work found widespread success at the Public and later on Broadway, it was first performed by Philadelphia’s Wilma Theatre).
 Originally commissioned by Washington, DC’s Studio Theatre — where it was performed in 2023 — Ijames’s latest work Good Bones makes its New York debut at The Public Theater, where it officially opened yesterday.
 In essence, the play tells the story of an upwardly mobile Black couple who moves to Philadelphia with the chance to reinvigorate one of the city’s dangerous, long depressed neighborhoods.